the78mole/esphome_components/README.md

 ![image](components/km271_wifi/IMG/Buderus-KM217-Clone_0.0.5.jpg)

-Here is just small prtion of what information you can get from the logamatic:
+Here is just a short overview of the information you can get from the logamatic:

  ![image](images/home-assistant-values.png)
  ![image](images/home-assistant-values-2.png)